replicatedhq/kurl.sh/src/markdown-pages/add-ons/docker.md

 Kubenetes 1.24.0+ does not support Dockershim, therefore you must use an alternative CRI, such as [containerd](/docs/add-ons/containerd), instead.

+CentOS, RHEL and Oracle Linux 8.x do not support Docker.

 For disk requirements, see [Add-on Directory Disk Space Requirements](/docs/install-with-kurl/system-requirements/#add-on-directory-disk-space-requirements).

 ## Advanced Install Options